isabella232/www-project-top-10-card-game/index.md

 4. Site Application Weakness Evaluation Phase
 5. PWN Attack

-Observation Attack – This includes the concepts of profiling, research, and crafting a reconnaissance strategy.
+<strong>Observation Attack</strong> – This includes the concepts of profiling, research, and crafting a reconnaissance strategy.
 If the TA's Observation Attack is successful, the TA moves to the Weaponization phase.
 When an Observation exploit is defeated by an effective DC card, the attack round is over.
 See instructions above for when an attack is defeated.

-Weaponization Phase – Based on the results of the Observation phase, the TA will select the best tools and techniques to achieve a presence in the system and to eventually gain system exploit.
+<strong>Weaponization Phase</strong> – Based on the results of the Observation phase, the TA will select the best tools and techniques to achieve a presence in the system and to eventually gain system exploit.
 At the beginning of the Weaponization phase, the TA has several options:

 1. End the round without additional workload cost.
 2. Draw up to 3 additional attack cards.
 After selecting the best cards for the planned exploit, the TA must discard attack cards so the hand has no more than 5 cards.
 The cost of the additional card draw is to add one workload count to the TA's attacking face card.